 The last night of Bush’s presidency, I was in DC with my campaign friends.
 We filled care packages for the troops earlier in the day.
-Michelle, the girls, and Jill were there.
-I took a photo of a boy talking to Michelle and got his grandmother’s email address to send it.
+Michelle Obama, her girls, and Jill Biden were there.
+I took a photo of a grade-school boy talking to Michelle and got his grandmother’s email address to send her a copy.
 We went out to some upscale bar that night to meet up with other campaign alums.
 There were about 10 of us.
 Most wanted to be positive and focus on Obama.
 A few of us, me included, wanted to mark the ending of the Bush years.
 Once I got into the campaign, he’d seemed almost irrelevant.
 I’d been focused on the future.
 But that night I thought back on years past.

 Starting in 9th grade, going past college graduation.
 Everything the US & world had been through.
-That day in 10th grade when a disaster movie came to life on the same island where my granddad slept, and proved way horrifying than any film I’d seen.
+That day in 10th grade when a disaster movie came to life on the same island where my granddad slept, proving way horrifying than any film I’d seen.
 My personal evolution from going along with the war because I hoped the loudest voices around me were right, to becoming critical right as I was leaving Ben Davis.
-Then my realization, by the first month of college, that I was clearly a liberal, although that had been a dirty word the last few years.
+Then my realization, by the first month of college, that my thinking made me a liberal, although that had been a dirty word the last few years.
 Turning 18 and voting 2 weeks later, then dejectedly announcing the winner on my late-night college radio DJ set.
 Attending a huge anti-war rally in DC.
 Noticing Obama around 2006 and buying a shirt with him on it in the summer of 2007.

 During most of my time at DePauw, I felt disenfranchised, disgusted, and hopeless about the presidency.
 It’s hard for me to put it into words, but if you knew me then, you have an idea.
 Perhaps you felt the same way.
 Lies, mismanagement, and propaganda were everywhere.
 I worried for my chosen field under No Child Left Behind.
 Most disheartening were the stories I knew of from Iraq, both in the news and in my personal circles.
 A guy from my HS died early in the war.
 A family friend came back and killed himself – we never knew why.